SentsSquadBots/sentswhitelistbot/README.md

 - `log_channel_ID= "0"`

 ### 1. Multi-Whitelist configuration
-You need to change the following:
-- `whitelistDiscordRoleWhitelists= "{}"`
-  - Must include the ID of a Discord role and the number of whitelists that role is allowed.
-  - Example with a role allowed 2 whitelists: `"{'1064951253131599882':2}"`
-  - Example with multiple roles with different number of whitelists: `"{'1064951253131599882':2, '110123213232132122':5}"`
+The basic configuration for this feature is configured in Discord using the `/multiwl` set of commands.
+This feature is always available, but if you don't want to use it simply don't configure it or send the panel anywhere.

+An example setup:
+- `/multiwl linkrole role:@whitelist-1 maxwhitelists:1`
+- `/multiwl linkrole role:@whitelist-2 maxwhitelists:2`
+- `/multiwl sendpanel channel:#whitelist`

+Users can now self-manage their whitelists in the channel you sent the Panel to.
+You can automate **Patreon Tiers** by making Patreon assign a different specific role to each tier, then link that role with a number of whitelists.
+That way, when a user subscribes on Patreon, they will get a certain number of whitelists depending on what tier they subscribe to.

 ### 2. Squad Groups configuration
-You need to change the following:
+You need to change the following environment variable:
 - `featureEnable_SquadGroups= "false"`
   - set to `"true"` to use this feature.

-All remaining configuration is done with /slashcommands from within Discord.
-See the `/groups` set of commands from the bot.
+All remaining configuration is done in Discord with the `/groups` set of commands.
 An example for setting up an Admin group:
 - `/groups create_group name:Admin`
 - `/groups link_role_to_group group:Admin role:@Admin`
 - `/groups edit_group_permissions groupname:Admin`